 Cristina Prieto Salvador

-Policy and Projects Paralegal
+Policy and Projects Officer

 Cristina has a dual degree of Law and Business Management from Spain.
 She has worked as a paralegal for both private law firms and community legal centers in Australia and in Spain.